Terminal49/API/docs/In Depth Guides/4-tracking-request-lifecycle.md

  * `not_found` if the shipping line could not find the BL number.
  * `invalid_number` if the shipping line rejects the formatting of the number.
  * `booking_cancelled` if the shipping line indicates that the booking has been cancelled.
+ * `data_unavailable` if the number is valid but the shipping line will not provide the data.
+Examples include shipments that are flagged as private or results that are removed due to data retention policies.

 [Failed Reasons when tracking request through dashboard](https://help.terminal49.com/en/articles/6116676-what-happens-after-i-add-a-shipment-to-terminal49-recently-added-shipments#h_ac9b93504f)

 ## Stopped

-\* Going live 2022-01-20

-When a shipment is no longer being updated then the tracking request status is marked as tracking_stopped
+When a shipment is no longer being updated then the tracking request `status` is marked as `tracking_stopped`.

+You may subscribe to the event `tracking_request.tracking_stopped` for notifications when this occurs.

 Terminal49 will stop tracking requests for the following reasons:

  * The booking was cancelled.
+ * The data is no longer available at the shipping line.
  * All shipment containers are marked `empty_returned`.
- * For Maersk: all shipment containers are marked `empty_returned` or `picked_up`.
  * More than 56 days have passed since the shipment arrived at it's destination.
  * There have been no updates from the shipping line for more than 56 days.

+ In addition end-users may stop tracking a shipment through the dashboard.

 ## Retrieving Status